danielnaab/triangle/README.md

 This is a simple Mithril.js example application that, given three lengths, will identify what kind of triangle it corresponds to.

+As a little bonus, if it is a legal triangle an SVG of it is rendered.

 ## Notes

 - This application uses [Mithril.js](https://mithril.js.org) for a simple